 The fact that a private sector is assumed to act more efficiently than a public sector is also among the main reasons supporting the use of PPP.
 With its own money at risk, the private sector is believed to have a strong incentive to manage infrastructure projects properly.

 Despite the promise that PPPs bring about social, economic and political benefits, there are a number of tales of failed PPP projects in both developing and developed countries.
 Opponents of PPPs argue that risks are not often shared, and cost overruns occur all the time, among others.
 They even describe the terminology PPP sarcastically as ‘problem, problem, problem.

 Having in mind the complexity of the debate on the merits and demerits, PPPs have perceived limitations and the major ones include:

-In spite of all these arguments, PPP has become a significant preferred approach for building public infrastructure both in developed and developing countries.
-The global experience also witnesses that PPP is a widely spreading concept well applied and reflected in different economic sectors.
+Despite all these arguments, PPP has become a significant preferred approach for building public infrastructure in developed and developing countries.
+The global experience also shows that PPP is a widely applied concept and is reflected in different economic sectors.